fenago/data-science/lab_guides/Lab_10.md

 ```
 (541909, 8)
 ```
-This attribute returns a tuple containing the number of rows as the first element and the number of columns as the second element.
-The loaded dataset contains `541909` rows and `8` different columns.

 Since this attribute returns a tuple, we can access each of its elements independently by providing the relevant index.
 Let\'s extract the number